If you have health insurance, Mountain Vista Farm would like to provide you with some information that may be helpful in understanding your coverage.

 What if I am “Stepped Down” to a lower level of care?

 If your insurance company determines that you could, at least in theory, benefit from a lower level of care than Residential Treatment they may lower the level of reimbursement for treatment.
 When this occurs, we are often able to allow clients to continue in the residential program uninterrupted by paying a “Room and Board” fee in addition to the insurance coverage.
 However, some insurances do not allow this option.
-In those cases, clients are required to live elsewhere during outpatient treatment.
-They may drive from their homes or from a “Sober Living Environment” to participate during the day at Mountain Vista Farm.
 If such a “step-down” occurs with your coverage, MVF staff will assist you in exploring your options.

 For clients who may need to borrow funds to assist with treatment costs, we are able to refer clients or their families to an insurance brokerage specializing in loans for healthcare.
 (The brokerage is a completely separate organization and has no formal connection with Mountain Vista Farm.)
 For more information about this option, call Mountain Vista Farm at (800) 300-6716.

 If you have more than one insurance policy

 You must inform the managed care department at the time of your admission if you have more than one policy so that a coordination of insurance benefits can be determined.
 This means that we will need to make sure that your individual plan or employer’s policy is used before attempting to use your secondary policy.
 Please note: the secondary insurance policy will refuse to pay for your treatment until your primary insurance plan’s benefits are exhausted; only then will the secondary policy pick up what is not covered by your primary health insurance plan.

 If there are changes in your policy